 Career Preparation and Planning

 Counselors at the Smith Career Center can help you identify internship possibilities, develop a career plan, and land your first job through job fairs, resume preparation assistance, and interview tips.
-Foster College students have a record of success: over 80 percent of our students have internship experience documented on their transcripts, many of them with Fortune 500 companies.
-And, for the past five years 94 percent of Foster College of Business graduates have obtained employment or continued on to graduate school in their prospective fields within six months of graduation.
+Foster College students have a record of success: over 70 percent of our students have internship experience documented on their transcripts, many of them with Fortune 500 companies.
+And, for the past five years 94 percent of Foster College of Business graduates have obtained employment or continued on to graduate school in their prospective fields.